camunda/camunda-docs-manual/content/user-guide/process-engine/external-tasks.md

 #### Priorities in BPMN XML

 External task priorities can be assigned at the process or the activity level.
-To achieve this the Camunda extension attribute `camunda:taskPriority` can be used.
+To achieve this, the Camunda extension attribute `camunda:taskPriority` can be used.

 For specifying the priority, both constant values and [expressions]({{< relref "user-guide/process-engine/expression-language.md" >}}) are supported.
 When using a constant value, the same priority is assigned to all instances of the process or activity.